wiremoons/cputemp/README.md

 directory.
 Just copy it somewhere in your path, and it should work when run.

-**NOTE:** The build is statically compiled - so the program should run when moved to a similar CPU based Linux system, without the Ada standard libaries being installed as addtional dependencies.
+**NOTE:** The build is statically compiled - so the program should run when moved to a similar CPU based Linux system, without the Ada standard libraries being installed as additional dependencies.

 ## License